xizon/Uix-Shortcodes/README.md

 ### Updates

+##### Version 1.0.6

+Optimized for tablet display.

+Improved event binding from the plugin main JavaScript file.

+Improved the main CSS file.

 ##### Version 1.0.5

 Multi-style support.
 Go to "Uix ShortCodes -> Settings -> General Settings", you can choose the shortcodes style you want.